Roadside Picnic: Section 3

-Redrick's old friend Richard Noonan (a supply contractor with offices inside the institute), is revealed as a covert operative of an unnamed, presumably governmental, secret organization working to stop the contraband outflow of artifacts from the Zone.
-Believing that he's nearing the successful completion of his multi-year assignment, he is confronted and scolded by his boss, who reveals to him that the flow is stronger than ever, and is tasked with finding who is responsible and how they operate.
+Redrick's old friend Richard Noonan, a supply contractor with offices inside the institute, is revealed as a covert operative of an unnamed presumably-governmental, secret organization working to stop the contraband outflow of artifacts from the Zone.
+Believing that he is nearing the successful completion of his multi-year assignment, he is confronted and scolded by his boss, who reveals to him that the flow is stronger than ever, and he is tasked with finding who is responsible and how they operate.
 It is revealed that the stalkers are now organized under the cover of the "weekend picnics-for-tourists" business set up by Burbridge.
 They jokingly refer to the setup as "Sunday school".
-Noonan meets with Dr. Valentine Pilman for lunch and they have an in-depth discussion of the Visitation and humanity in general.
-This is where the idea of "Visitation as a roadside picnic" is articulated.
-Redrick is home again, having served his time.
-Burbridge visits him regularly, trying to entice him into some secret project, but Redrick declines.
-Guta is depressed because their daughter has nearly lost her humanity and ability to speak, more and more resembling an actual monkey.
-Redrick's dead father is also present, having come home from the cemetery inside the Zone, as other very slow-moving (and completely harmless) reanimated dead are now returning to their homes all around town.
-They are usually destroyed by the authorities as soon as they are discovered; Redrick, however, had forcibly managed to defend his father from being taken away.
+Noonan meets with Dr. Valentine Pilman for lunch, and they have an in-depth discussion of the Visitation and humanity in general in which the idea of "Visitation as a roadside picnic" is articulated.
+Redrick is home again and has served his time.
+Burbridge visits him regularly and tries to entice him into some secret project, but Redrick declines.
+Guta is depressed because their daughter has nearly lost her humanity and ability to speak and more and more resembles an actual monkey.
+Redrick's dead father is also present and came home from the cemetery inside the Zone, as other very slow-moving (and completely harmless) reanimated dead are now returning to their homes all around town.
+They are usually destroyed by the authorities as soon as they are discovered.
+Redrick, however, had forcibly managed to defend his father from being taken away.